Hochschild Kohn's: History

+Max Hochschild was a Jewish immigrant from Hesse, Germany, while Benno and Louis B. Kohn were the American-born sons of Jewish parents who immigrated from Bavaria.
 The company prospered and in 1912 purchased a building at 208 N. Howard Street.
 When incorporated in 1922, Hochschild-Kohn was Baltimore's largest department store.
+Also in 1922, the company started the Belvedere brand record label.
 Space needs led to the purchase of most of the block bounded by Howard, Franklin, Park, and Centre Streets in 1923 in anticipation of building a new, more modern and spacious store, but financial difficulties and Max Hochschild's retirement as president led to the plan's abandonment.
 (The building now standing at the Howard and Lexington location echoes some of the original building's semi-circular arched door and window profiles.)

 Benno Kohn died in 1929.
 Management then consisted of Irving Kohn (Louis' son) president; Walter Sondheim and Walter Kohn, vice-presidents.
 Although financed by corporate stock, Hochschild-Kohn was still run as a partnership.
 At that time plans for a new building at Howard and Franklin Streets were abandoned, and the Lexington Street building was leased, improved, and connected to the Howard and Lexington Street property.

 During the Great Depression, Hochschild-Kohn lost more in sales percentages than the aggregate sales lost by other Baltimore department stores.
 Sales were down almost fifty percent from 1930 in the Depression's worst year.
 Management also suffered from discord between Irving and Walter Kohn, who retired in 1935.
 Management then consisted of Irving Kohn, Walter Sondheim, and Martin Kohn.
 After illness caused Walter Sondheim to be less active in 1943, and Irving Kohn's death in 1945, Martin B. Kohn became president of the store.
 Louis Kohn II and Walter Sondheim Jr. were his vice-presidents.